-They say that curiosity keeps the mind young.
+It is said that curiosity keeps the mind young.
 In fact, according to the Association for Psychological Science, learning new skills keeps an aging mind sharp.
-Continuing education about something unfamiliar and challenging provides mental and social stimulation.
+Continuing education focused on something unfamiliar and challenging provides mental and social stimulation.
 Therefore, think of aging as a unique time and opportunity to explore something new.

 Continuing Education and Training Opportunities

 Colleges, libraries, agencies, online courses, and community organizations all provide many learning opportunities for seniors.
-And, according to Consumer Reports, as a senior you can enjoy many of these courses for free.
+And, you may even be able to complete some of them for free.

 For example, Harvard University offers a wide variety of online courses, which include: